mmkke/GMRI/EDA.md

 # Data Retrieval:

 Data for the following was retrieved from two sources and merged into a single dataframe.
+Additionally, data was retrieved from BLS CPI data to adjust for inflation.

 ### Imported